waidyanatha/rezaware/README.md

 ## Table of Content
 * [Starting a new project](#starting-a-new-project) - starting the _rezaware_ framework
 * [Test the newly set project](#test-the-new-project) - run pytest scripts to ensure _rezaware_ integrity
+* [Updating rezaware in your project](#update-rezaware-from-remote-repo) - to pull the latest code from _rezaware_ repo and apply to your project submodule
 * [Re-configuring an existing project](#reconfiguring-existing-project) - redoing the folders, init, and app.ini files
 * [Description of the project artifacts](#about-the-post-setup-artifacts) - brief description of the essential framework files and folders